joshmorgan1000/UTKH/THEORY.md

 ---

-#### Shared under the MIT License (MIT)
+### Shared under the MIT License (MIT)

-Copyright © 2024 Josh Morgan
+<sub>Copyright © 2024 Josh Morgan</sub>

-Permission is hereby granted, free of charge, to any person obtaining a copy of this document and associated software artifact files (the "Theory"), to deal in the Theory without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Theory, and to permit persons to whom the Theory is furnished to do so, subject to the following
+<sub>Permission is hereby granted, free of charge, to any person obtaining a copy of this document and associated artifacts (the "Theory"), to deal in the Theory without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Theory, and to permit persons to whom the Theory is furnished to do so, subject to the following conditions:</sub>

-conditions:
+**The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Theory.**

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Theory.
+<sub>THE THEORY IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND,

-THE THEORY IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE THEORY OR THE USE OR OTHER DEALINGS IN THE THEORY.
+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE THEORY OR THE USE OR OTHER DEALINGS IN THE THEORY.</sub>

 ---